shiv07tiwari/blockchain-go/README.md

 * A batch of transactions make a block.
 Each block is encoded and hashed.
 Block has header(parent block metadata) and payload (new dB transactions)
 * Byzantine Fault Tolerance, Proof of Work.
 * As blockchain is public, we dont save any sensitive data in it.
 A transaction is represented in terms of inputs and outputs.
+* UTXO Model in Transactions. (there are no accounts or wallets at the protocol layer)